-If, like me, you like to take pictures but have no technical understanding of how a camera works, this post is for you!
-Mostly if you are looking for a new camera for your next vacations!
+If like me, you like to take pictures but have no technical understanding of how a camera works, this post is for you!

-If you know a lot about camera you can probably skip this post. 🙂
+If you know a lot about cameras you can probably skip this post.

-‘Capturing moments’ is the best way I would describe my method.
+‘Capturing moments’ is the best way I would describe my ‘method’.
 I see something or someone, think it is very pretty and take a shot.
-I do not think much about exposure, aperture and all these fancy and techy settings I do not understand.
+I do not think much about exposure, aperture and all these fancy and techy settings.
 I just snap it while it’s there!

-So now that you understand how I work, let me introduce you to the best camera for people who-are-not-technical-but-like-to-take-nice-pictures (quite a mouthful I know).
+So now that you understand how I work, let me introduce you to the best camera for people who-are-not-technical-but-like-to-take-nice-pictures (=me).

 My Sony Nex 5 has been my travelling partner for 6 years now!
 I met this little guy before I met my husband!
 (Hence why it looks battered on the pictures)

 Rainy days, hikes in the desert, days on the beach, boat rides, camel rides, it has seen it all!
 And last through all!
 So definitely a good investment.
 I was also very fortunate to receive it as a graduation present from my parents, and it was love at first sight.

 Side note – My dad, on the other hand, is an excellent photographer who knows what he is talking about.
 He was, therefore, the best placed to pick a camera for me, knowing my limited skills.